peteroupc/encoding/docs/PeterO.DataIO.md

 The parameter  <i>bytes</i>
  is null.

- * System.ArgumentException:
-Either "offset" or "length" is less than 0 or greater than "bytes"'s length, or "bytes"'s length minus "offset" is less than "length".

 <a id="ToReader_this_System_IO_Stream"></a>
 ### ToReader

     public static PeterO.IReader ToReader(
         this System.IO.Stream input);

  Wraps an input stream into a reader object.
 If an IOException is thrown by the input stream, the reader object throws InvalidOperationException instead.
-In the .NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `input.ToByteReader()`  .
+In the.NET implementation, this method is implemented as an extension method to any object implementing Stream and can be called as follows:  `input.ToByteReader()` .
 If the object's class already has a ToByteReader method with the same parameters, that method takes precedence over this extension method.

      <b>Parameters:</b>

  * <i>input</i>: The input stream to wrap.